Pulsar94/Genetic_Algorithm/README.md

 # Use

+To run the project, you need to set up your SDK to 1.8.\
-Run the `main` function in `Main.java` to start the program in the terminal.\
+Run the `Main` function in `Main.java` to start the program in the terminal.\
-Run the `main` function in `GUI.java` to start the program with the Graphic User Interface.
+Run the `Main` function in `GUI.java` to start the program with the Graphic User Interface.